robcarver17/pysystemtrade/docs/userguide.md

 These classes share some useful arguments (all boolean):

 - `delayfill`: Assume we trade at the next days closing price.
 Always defaults to True (more conservative)
-- `roundpositions`: Round positions to nearest instrument block. defaults to True for portfolios and instruments, defaults to False for subsystems.
-Not used in `pandl_for_instrument_forecast`
+- `roundpositions`: Round positions to nearest instrument block.
+Defaults to True for portfolios and instruments, defaults to False for subsystems.
+Not used in `pandl_for_instrument_forecast` (always False)
 - `percentage`: Return the p&l as a percentage of notional capital, rather than in cash amounts.
 Defaults to True.
+Not used in in `pandl_for_instrument_forecast` (always False)

 All p&l methods return an object of type `accountCurve` (for instruments, subsystems and instrument forecasts) or `accountCurveGroup` (for portfolio).
 This inherits from a pandas data frame, so it can be plotted, averaged and so on.
 It also has some special methods.
 To see what they are use the `stats` method: